USomsiadZ/USomsiadZ/README.md

 - 🧑‍💻Skills: Python,MySQL

-- 📜Qualifications: INF.02 – Database Administration and Application Programming
+- 📜Qualifications: IT Specialist (Technik informatyk) - specializing in database administration, application programming, and IT systems management.

 - 🔭 I’m currently working on this page.